-You may take 10 on a check that doesn’t involve any distractions or pressures or is not time sensitive.
+You may use your passive check on a task that doesn’t involve any distractions or pressures or is not time sensitive.
 Taking 20 depends on the check, as do retries.
 Any check to build or sense something may be 20/retried.
 Any check to know, learn, or perform a combat action may not.
 A check made to gather energy, manifest out of combat, or such may be retried, but usually not taken 20.
 Specific uses of Cantus vary by element.
 Passive Cantus checks may be required from time to time.

 The Cantus elements are: Fire, Aurum (metal), Water, Ice, Desert, Forest, Electricity, Magnetism, Gravity, Wind, Crystal, Darkness, and Light.
 In rare circumstances all the elements may be combined or used as one and in this case the effect is considered to be of the Dragon element.
 Dragon is not an actual element, but when it arises it can be useful to treat it as if it were one.
 A user with proficiency in Cantus can only use one element.

 All dragons are proficient with Cantus naturally with the element usually matching their color.
 Half-dragons are naturally proficient with the Detect and Identify uses of Cantus but other uses require training from Kal’Renth.
-Dragonkin/Dragonborn can use Cantus if they are raised or train on Kal’Renth.
+Dragonkin/Dragonborn can use Cantus if they are raised or train on Kal’Renth which requires an Existence Salient.
 Other mortals generally cannot gain proficiency in Cantus beyond the Detect and Identify uses.

 |Cast Spell||15 + Level|

 |Use items||see item|

 Spells: Cantus spells may be crafted on the fly by dragons or those with draconic heritage.
 Other mortals must spend time learning and developing the spell and should follow the guidelines for Spell Research.